pombreda/getpaid/PloneGetPaid/trunk/readme.txt

 Credits:

-  Project leaders: Kapil Thangavelu is the chief architect and author of the product.
+  Project leaders: Kapil Thangavelu is the chief architect and primary author of the product thorugh version 0.6.
 Christopher Johnson is the project organizer.
 Jon Stahl is the project's NGO Liason.

   Lots of people have contributed to this project through our sprints.
-Thanks to all those who participated in the BBQSprint, Google DocComm Sprint, and i18n Sprint.
-For more complete list of credits, please see
+Thanks to all those who participated in the BBQSprint, Google DocComm Sprint, i18n Sprint, Naples Sprint, and remote sprints.
+For more complete list of credits, please see "GetPaid Credits":http://plonegetpaid.com/about/credits/
-  "GetPaid Credits":http://plonegetpaid.com/about/credits/

-  This second release has been made possible by a lot of help from the great GetPaid community, including Liam, Lucie, Perrito, and Maurits.
+  This is our third major release and has been made possible by a lot of help from the great GetPaid community, including Lucie, .
 We are also grateful for the companies that have used GetPaid and contributed a lot to its improvements, including "ifPeople":http://www.ifpeople.net, "SixFeetUp":http://sixfeetup.com, and